Last updated: April 28, 2026

 Profection Year Calculator

-Calculate your annual profection house, monthly profection timeline, and explore the 12-year cycle.
-Discover your lord of the year with a birth chart.
+Calculate your annual profection house, monthly profection timeline, and 12-year cycle.
+Add your rising sign to reveal the lord of the year.

 Frequently Asked Questions